Self-Organizing Railway Traffic Management: Experimental results

 \section{Experimental results}

+In this section, we analyze the performance of the proposed TMS, comparing the results obtained with SO, CEN-1, CEN-2, CEN* and FCFS.
+Each SO~module requires the following minimum, average, and maximum computational times per execution (in seconds): neighborhood selection - 5, 12 and 23; hypothesis generation - 5, 28 and 180; hypothesis compatibility - 0, 1 and 5; hypothesis selection - 1, 2 and 2; merge - 5, 6 and 32.

-In this section, we analyze the performance of the proposed TMS, comparing the results obtained with SO, CEN and FCFS.
-The metric we use to assess the performance of SO is the percentage improvement with respect to either baseline approach, i.e., CEN or FCFS.
+The metric we use to assess the performance of SO is the percentage improvement with respect to each baseline approach, i.e., CEN-1, CEN-2, CEN* or FCFS.
 In the following, we will refer to it as \textit{improvement}, for brevity.
 We compute this improvement for both total weighted and unweighted delay over the $93$ trains of each scenario.
 Specifically, we consider the delay with which they exit the control area in simulation, with respect to the timetable.
 In the computation of the weighted delay, we use the weights that are considered by trains in their own hypothesis generation in SO.
 Hence, this total weighted delay represents the actual total cost of delay.

+Note that, while the total unweighted delay corresponds to CEN-1's, CEN-2's and CEN*'s objective function, the total weighted one is never used to optimize: in SO no train knows the exact weight of the others and can only use educated guesses.
+Nonetheless, we think these two indicators are appropriate for our analysis, as they are the ones that best represent the overall performance of traffic management.

-Figure~\ref{fig::improvement_vs_centralized} reports the distribution of the improvement of SO over both CEN and FCFS across all scenarios.
-It is clear that SO outperforms both CEN and FCFS: all points of the distributions are strictly above zero, meaning that SO never produces higher delays than the other approaches.
+Figure~\ref{fig::improvement_vs_centralized} reports the distribution of the improvement of SO over the four benchmarks across all scenarios.
+It is clear that SO outperforms FCFS, CEN-1 and CEN-2: for the first two, all points of the distributions are strictly above zero, meaning that SO never produces higher delays than the other approaches.
+For CEN-2, SO is worse than this benchmark in two out of the 35 scenarios, by $0.1$ and $0.2\%$, and $0.2$ and $0.3\%$ for unweighted and weighted delay, respectively.
+In the remaining 33 scenarios, SO regularly improves the solution by a few percentage points.

-The average improvements are represented by diamonds.
-In the SO vs. CEN comparison, the average improvement is about $5\%$ for the weighted delay, and about $4\%$ for the unweighted one.
-For SO vs FCFS, these values rise to $31\%$ and $28\%$, respectively.
-All improvements are statistically significant according to the Wilcoxon signed-rank test with $\alpha=0.05$.